The Top 10 Machine Learning Algorithms to Know

 Learning Vector Quantization

-The representation for LVQ is a collection of codebook vectors.
-These are selected randomly in the beginning and adapted to best summarize the training dataset over a number of iterations of the learning algorithm.
-After learning, the codebook vectors can be used to make predictions just like K-Nearest Neighbors.
-The most similar neighbor (best matching codebook vector) is found by calculating the distance between each codebook vector and the new data instance.
+The most similar neighbor (best-matching codebook vector) is found by calculating the distance between each codebook vector and the new data instance.
 The class value or (real value in the case of regression) for the best matching unit is then returned as the prediction.
 Best results are achieved if you rescale your data to have the same range, such as between 0 and 1.

-If you discover that KNN gives good results on your dataset try using LVQ to reduce the memory requirements of storing the entire training dataset.
+If you discover that KNN gives good results on your dataset, try using LVQ to reduce the memory requirements of storing the entire training dataset.

 8. Support Vector Machines

-A hyperplane is a line that splits the input variable space.
-In SVM, a hyperplane is selected to best separate the points in the input variable space by their class, either class 0 or class 1.
-In two-dimensions, you can visualize this as a line and let’s assume that all of our input points can be completely separated by this line.
+Support Vector Machines (SVM) are perhaps one of the most popular and talked about machine learning algorithms.
+A hyperplane is a line that splits the input variable space and, in SVM, it’s selected to best separate the points in the input variable space by their class, either class 0 or class 1.
+In two dimensions, you can visualize this as a line.
+Let’s assume that all of our input points can be completely separated by this line.
 The SVM learning algorithm finds the coefficients that result in the best separation of the classes by the hyperplane.

 Support Vector Machine